Author

 Now that the Super Bowl has come and gone at Virginia sportsbooks, it’s time for the NFL to shift from actual on-field action to the litany of personnel decisions that make the collective a year-round sport in the truest sense.

-Ahead of this year’s draft, BetVirginia.com broke down some odds on which prospects Peters and Quinn might draft first when the Commanders get on the clock at No. 2 in 2024.
-Can a new signal-caller jumpstart the Commanders playoff chances next season?
+Ahead of this year’s draft, BetVirginia.com broke down some odds on which prospects Washington might draft when the Commanders get on the clock in 2025.
+Can a boost to the defense jumpstart the Commanders playoff chances next season?
 Time will tell.

 Also of interest: How Do NFL Teams With No Pro Bowlers Perform The Next Season?